texastribune/data-visuals-guides/kit-setup.md

 We use a Google doc to house the text for feature stories.
 Here's a [good example of one we created for a story](https://docs.google.com/document/d/1CLKjPANEVPMOMPdjX-nrw8DetFXe__zPWeaqx8iQCZs/edit) and here's a [the feature article template](https://docs.google.com/document/d/1B_jhK1r75fMZVQev8BGU60dgjh1ffE0AxNDZz5dl-RQ/edit).

-We use `archieML` to  convert the text into json.
+We use `archieML` to  convert the text into JSON.
 Like graphics, we `data:fetch` them in the same way and the data is put into the `data/data.json` file.

 ### Github